shopwp/documentation/docs/guides/gutenberg-blocks.md

 # Gutenberg Blocks

-[ShopWP Pro](https://wpshop.io/purchase/) comes with custom Gutenberg Blocks to help you show your products easier.
+ShopWP Pro comes with Gutenberg Blocks for displaying your Shopify products.
+Ditch the shortcodes and start building your product layouts more intuitively.